 - Meetings with DCSEU Account Managers and Engineers to assess the opportunities in your building

-- Access to direct financial support and incentives from the DCSEU and other programs for making energy efficiency upgrades
+- Access to direct financial and contractor support and enhanced incentives from the DCSEU and other programs to make energy efficiency upgrades

 - Access to financing opportunities from the DC Green Bank